WolfieEngine/CSE380-HW3-S23-SOLUTION/README.md

 }
 ```
-For this part of the assignment, you'll need to adapt the `PlayerWeapon` particle system to support some additional functionality.
-You may add any additional fields and methods you need to the `PlayerWeapon` class to get things working.

-Before you go adding functionaility to the custom PlayerWeapon particle system, I recommend seeing what fields and/or methods you could possibly override and/or expose from the base ParticleSystem class.

-### Rotating the particles
 Currently, the particle effect triggered by the player's attack always fires to the right.
 You need to adapt the particle system, so that the particles are fired in the direction of the position the mouse was at when the attack button was pressed (similar to the image shown below).
 The particles should **NOT** follow the mouse around the screen.

 <p align="center">
 <img width="622" alt="Screen Shot 2023-02-08 at 12 01 31 AM" src="https://user-images.githubusercontent.com/63989572/217438081-30f156bb-55e5-4af5-b6b3-71e43f2a54ac.png">
 </p>

+You may add any additional fields and methods you need to the `PlayerWeapon` class to get things working.
+Before you go adding functionaility to the custom PlayerWeapon particle system, I recommend seeing what fields and/or methods you could possibly override and/or expose from the base ParticleSystem class.

 ## Part 4 - Tweening
+Add a tween to your hero's sprite to make them do a flip.
+The tween should rotate your hero's sprite by 360 degrees.
+The hero's flip tween should be played when the hero transitions from the `Walk` state to the `Jump` state.

 In Wolfie2d, all game nodes expose a `TweenController` property called `tweens` that allows you to add `TweenData` to your game nodes.

 ```typescript